oldaly/pet-meal-planner/cats_and_dogs_api/README.md

-🐾 Lyka Live Coding Challenge — "Meal Planner for Pets"
+🐾 "Meal Planner for Pets"

 🟢 Scenario
-Lyka delivers fresh pet meals.
+A pet company delivers fresh pet meals.
 Your task is to build a basic system that creates personalized meal plans based on each pet's profile.

 ✅ Part 1 – Base Functionality (~25 mins)
 Create a program that: